Koo In-hwoi: Life

 It was around this time that a relative of his wife, Huh Man-jung, visited him with his eldest son Huh Joon-gu, who had just returned from studying in Japan.
 The elder Huh asked if he could invest in his business in exchange for showing Huh's son the ropes of the business world.
 This was the beginning of the business partnership between the two families that lasted for decades.
 Not long after, he decided to accept his younger brother Koo Jung-hwoi's advice and started a cosmetics manufacturing business.
 This was the moment that today's LG Group was born.
 The group's first truly successful business, Lak Hui Chemical Industrial Corporation, opened in 1947.
 It began selling a new face cream called Lucky, which quickly sold out despite its relatively high price thanks to its high-quality ingredients.
 But though sales were soaring, because of a big problem with the cream's lid, many people were returning the product.

 His solution was to use plastic for the lid, even though the material wasn't common in Korea.
 In September 1952, he opened a plastics plant in Busan and started manufacturing plastic hairbrushes, which also became a huge hit.
 Within two months, he had to add additional manufacturing machines to meet explosive demand, and also started making new products like toothbrushes and washbowls.
 In 1953 he succeeded in establishing Lak Hui Industrial Co.
 Ltd. But his ambitions didn't stop there.
 In 1958, he started Goldstar, which later became LG Electronics.
 Goldstar immediately began developing a radio, and in 1959, Korea's first homemade radio started rolling off the production line.
 He then started producing phones, fans, air conditioners, TVs, and refrigerators.
 He also produced Lucky Sodo toothpaste, toothbrush, soap and synthetic detergent for the first time in Korea.
 On the other hand, he was president of Busan International Newspaper and Federation of Korean Industries.

-Koo In-hwoi died at his home in Seoul, Korea, on December 31, 1969, the final day before the new year.
+Koo In-hwoi died at his home in Seoul, South Korea, on December 31, 1969.
 He was 62.